Other White: Religion

+Society

 Economic status

 The Other White group is largely of working age, with only one in ten aged over 65 and one in seven under 16 at the time of the 2001 census.
 This does vary according to the stated country of birth, with people born in the UK being disproportionately young.
 Polish and Italian respondents had a larger proportion of over 65s, which reflects the migration of Poles and Italians to Britain after the Second World War.

 In 2019, the Other White group had a median hourly pay of £11.54 (8% less than the White British group).

 In 2021, the Other White group had an employment rate of 82% - the highest in England, Scotland and Wales.

 According to a 2022 Civitas report, Other White citizens have average wealth or assets of £53,200.